lnd4812/Code-Refactor-Challenge/README.md

 ## Description
 The purpose of this project is to improve key aspects of Horiseon's website so that it may be more accessible to people with disabilities.
 At the same time, revisions applied to accomplish this must retain the relative appearance and functioning of the site.
 Improvements, including, but not limited to, how the site loads and displays visually and featuring "alt" definitions with each of the images, should also be implemented in such a manner as to strengthen Horiseson's position in on-line search engines.
-This also indicates a more meaningful title for their homepage, which was updated to reflect their full corporate name.
+This also indicates the need for a more meaningful title for their homepage, which was updated to reflect their full corporate name.
 By doing so, the combination of "Social Solution Services" should be more easily and quickly recognized in industry related web searches.

-Coding must also be revised to remove redundancies in either or both the HTML and CSS files and create a more distinct outline for each section of the HTML to more clearly define what they represent.
+Coding must also be revised to remove repetition or redundancies in either or both the HTML and CSS files and create a more distinct outline for each section of the HTML to more clearly define what they represent.
 This will enable other collaborators who may want to work on this website to more easily follow the code.

 The current appearance of the website: